Rockz1152/blackndsky/browsers/waterfox.md

 > ### **Author's Note**
 >
 > _Waterfox is a no-nonsense, privacy driven fork of Firefox.
-That means no spying on user activity, no telemetry, no analytics, no experiments, and best of all no AI._
+That means no spying on user activity, no telemetry, no analytics, no experiments, and no AI._

 ## Installation
 Install with `winget` or download from [https://www.waterfox.com/download/](https://www.waterfox.com/download/){:target="_blank"}